Our Best Skinning Knife

 The blade takes up most of the size of the knife at 7.5 inches to the handle of 5.5, this knife really is a work of art.
 This could be used on show or in practical hunting situations, not solely for skinning, it’s a really ideal, well priced knife.

-Raptorazor Big Game Skinner and MAKO Hunting Knife Combo
+Raptorazor Aluminum Big Game Skinner & MAKO Combo

 This Raptorazor skinner and hunting knife is an unusual looking item but is really very popular.
 Made from 100% machined aluminium it’s a super lightweight product and its compact size makes for easy transportation.
 Although the price may seem a little high, with the lifetime warranty and 3 interchangeable/replacement blades, there’s no reason why you couldn’t have this knife set for years and years to come.